Brian Anderson (pitcher): Post-playing career

 Following the second Tommy John surgery, Anderson was out of baseball for the 2007 season, during which he occasionally filled in as a broadcaster for the Cleveland Indians on SportsTime Ohio, as well as doing several spring training games and a weekly highlight show.

 In 2008, he served temporarily as a color analyst for Rays television broadcasts during a ten-game West Coast road trip, teamed with play-by-play announcer Dewayne Staats while regular Rays broadcast partner Joe Magrane was away on assignment as an analyst for NBC Sports coverage of baseball at the 2008 Summer Olympics.
 During the 2008 and 2009 seasons, Anderson was an assistant to the pitching coach and worked in the front office for the Rays.

 In 2009 and 2010, Anderson again worked as a part-time TV analyst for the Rays, calling about 50 games for which Magrane's successor, Kevin Kennedy, was unavailable.
 In October 2010, the Rays announced that Anderson would become the team's full-time TV analyst beginning in 2011.

 Personal life

-Anderson and his wife Jessica Marie married on November 1, 2014.
-They reside in St. Petersburg, Florida with their daughter, Harper Marie, born November 2015, and son Baker James, born November 27, 2018.
+Anderson and his wife Jessica Marie married on November 1, 2014 and divorced in 2023.
+They resided in St. Petersburg, Florida with their daughter, Harper Marie, born November 2015, and son Baker James, born November 27, 2018.
 Anderson also has two children from a previous marriage, Rylyn Mae and Jackson James.